davidbanu/davidbanu/README.md

 # Hi there, I'm David 👋

 🚀 I'm the founder of [Joinstack](https://joinstack.github.io), a digital startup which creates mobile apps for your daily needs.
 For 2 years we focused on consultancy projects, but from the end of June, we are 100% concentrated on in-house projects.
 In the following 2 months, we are preparing to launch 2 productivity apps that will make your life a little bit better.
-I'm also the founder of [Themetribe](https://themetribe.github.io), where I develop UI Kits, Templates and Dashboards for developers.
+I'm also the founder of [Themetribe](https://themetribe.github.io), a marketplace for UI Kits, Templates and Dashboards for developers.

 ## 📫 Reach me